"...Dear Pony Fairy"

 Over twenty years ago, Alexandra Kurland was holding a winter time clinic in Alberta and I braved a long drive through freezing rain and snow in order to attend.
 I wanted to find a softer way to train.
 That day I saw some things that intrigued me enough to sign up for the next clinic.
 I went to every one of her clinics that I could and eventually hosted her clinics at my farm.
 Alex invented the moniker “The Click That Teaches” and I am now Canada's only TCTT Coach.
 She helped me to discover the tools to train horses in high school dressage in a unique and engaging way that resonated both with me and the horses.
 Alexandra Kurland's clicker work and balance work and her great knowledge of classical in-hand has allowed me to go places I only ever dreamed of and to get there in a way I love; training based in proven scientific methods using positive reinforcement to teach horses anything they are emotionally and physically capable of learning!
 I will always be grateful to her for that start but I know I like my students to take my work and make it even better, to make it their own and that is what I have done with my Equispeak program.

 My first positive reinforcement student was Snowy, my daughter's “shut down minimalist pony” (as her pony club coach called her: she would only do as much as needed.)
-Those early days taught me some of the best behaviours to teach first and the importance of emotional control.
+Those early days taught me some of the best behaviours to teach first.
 Positive reinforcement turned a minimalist into a pony who will readily offer her version of passage and numerous other behaviours while walking next to anyone!

 The focus of my journey is on bringing positive, science-based horse training to the forefront and working with people interested in discovering this powerful tool.
 Having seen the joy that positive reinforcement training brings to both partners in the horse - human relationship over the past 20+ years, there is no going back.